 Our stress responses are part of our natural survival instincts – the famous “fight or flight” response to danger.

 When dealing with stressful situations our bodies release chemicals which affect how we react, which speed up our actions, make us think faster.

 Our heartbeat quickens, our blood pressure rises, we may breath more rapidly.
 These help us react to an emergency

 But while occasional stress is inevitable and often necessary, too much. can be harmful and can cause problems.
 Mental problems, physical problems, social and personal problems.
 The consequences can become disabling – leading to the feeling that life is “out of control.”

 Allowed to continue for long periods, stress is known to cause depression, trigger headaches, hypertension, cause upset stomachs, become a factor in heart disease and there is also evidence it can be linked to the development of cancer.
 Therefore stress has probably become one of the most common causes of ill health.

 What surprises many people is discovering how our bodies respond much the same to both physical or emotional challenges.
 So, for example, whether the stress originates in our working conditions or our personal relationships, the consequences can be equally serious.

-Fortunately hypnotherapy can be a really effective way of quickly, safely reducing the symptoms and pain of stress.
+Fortunately hypnotherapy is a really effective way of quickly, safely reducing the symptoms and pain of stress.